omiid

 • Flexibility: They allow for real-time data sharing and updates between the host and container.

-Initially, my PostgreSQL service was configured as follows in my Docker Compose file:
+My PostgreSQL service was configured as follows in my Docker Compose file, with a named volume:

 services: